Tim656DLP/LegendrePRF/README.md

 # LegendrePRF

-LegendrePRF is a C implementation of a key exctraction algorithm of the Legendre pseudorandom function.
+LegendrePRF is an algorithm for key recovery of the Legendre pseudorandom function written in C.
+You can find more information on the algorithm in https://eprint.iacr.org/2020/098 .

 ## Prerequisites